 There’s nothing wrong with being a bookworm, as the folks at Singapore Writers Festival would tell you.
-The festival’s kids programming branch, SWF3 (also known as Singapore Writers Festival For Families) sees your children’s favourite world-renowned and local authors holding readings, storytelling sessions, educational workshops, and games for tiny tots and teens alike.
+The festival’s kids programming branch, SWF3 (also known as Singapore Writers Festival for Families) sees your children’s favourite world-renowned and local authors holding readings, storytelling sessions, educational workshops, and games for tots and teens alike.

-Past writers who’ve been featured at the festival include AJ Low (the duo behind Sherlock Sam), writer-illustrator Chris Haughton, artist Gemma Correll and Young Adult Fantasy writer Rachel Hartman.
+Writers who’ve been featured at the festival include AJ Low (the duo behind Sherlock Sam), writer-illustrator Chris Haughton, artist Gemma Correll and Young Adult Fantasy writer Rachel Hartman.

 Neon Lights is a one-of-a-kind arts festival that boasts programming for all ages.
 The festival cranks up the hippest tunes by night, but starts the day with a host of fabulous activities for the family, such as costume workshops, breath-taking performances and stunt-shows as well as graffiti sessions.

 Neon Lights also offers family-friendly facilities such as baby changing stations, kid-friendly food, and family stewards to make your day out with the kids as easy and fuss-free as possible.

 For budding athletes, the WTA Finals, held every October, is a must-visit.
 While the world’s best women tennis players conquer the courts at the Singapore Sports Hub, a family-friendly carnival pitches its tents on the premises.
 Expect tennis-related games and activities, not to mention the chance to score an autograph from the players.